xorbitsai/xorbits/doc/source/user_guide/deployment_slurm.rst

 We'll do this by using ``srun`` to start the supervisor on the head node.
 ``xorbits-supervisor`` is the command line tool to start the supervisor.
 You should specify the IP, port, the web port.
 Note that you should sleep a few seconds as the supervisor need some time to start.
-Otherwise, other worker nodes may not able to connect to the supervisor.
+Otherwise, worker nodes may not be able to connect to the supervisor.

 .. code-block:: bash